-How To Optimize Universal App Campaigns
+How To Optimize App Install Campaigns

 This may be the most important recommendation of all.

-With Universal App campaigns, you’re providing Google with a mixture of headlines, descriptions, logos, and ratio-based images.
+With Universal App campaigns, advertisers provide Google with a mixture of these items to create an App Install ad:

 From there, Google’s algorithm pieces together effective ad formats based on what network the ad is shown on.

-Sometimes, an image doesn’t show at all and a user sees a basic text ad.
-Other times, an image takes up the majority of the ad with little information coming from the text itself.
+Sometimes, an image doesn’t show at all, and a user sees a basic text ad.
+Other times, an image takes up the majority of the ad, with little information coming from the text itself.

-Because assets and content are within the company’s control, I cannot stress enough how important it is to develop images and copy that has the following:
+Because assets and content are within the company’s control, it cannot be stressed enough how important it is to develop assets that have the following:

-- Strong Brand recognition.
+- Strong brand recognition.

-- Clear understanding of what your app does.
+- A clear understanding of what your app does.
 (What pain points does it solve for a user?
 Identify these in your messaging!)

-The point is to make it clear to a user what exactly the app can do for them, and then deliver that promise once they install the app.
+The point is to make it clear to a user what exactly the app can do for them and then deliver that promise once they install the app.

-Being clear in your content will also likely weed out any potential irrelevant customers who may download your app and then uninstall it right away.
+Having clear content will also likely weed out any potential irrelevant customers who may download the app and then uninstall it right away.

+Speaking of content, there’s a brand-new feature that gives marketers a bit more control from a keywords standpoint.

+While user targeting is still automated, account-level negative keywords can now be used for App Install campaigns.

 Summary

-Ultimately, the questions may come down to quantity of installs vs. quality of installs.
+Depending on the advertiser, performance metrics may be judged on the quantity of installs vs. the quality of installs.

-It’s up to you to decide how to target and optimize based on your company goals.
+Targeting and optimization settings for App campaigns should be based on your company goals.

 By focusing on what you can control, you’ll come armed and prepared to execute effective App campaigns and recommendations based on data.